berk76/words/README.md

 ## How you can get started with Words

-Visit project [Wiki](https://github.com/berk76/words/wiki) pages for brief instructions.
+Read project [Wiki](https://github.com/berk76/words/wiki) pages for brief instructions.
+Visit project [Discussions](https://github.com/berk76/words/discussions) where you can ask questions or tell your ideas.
 Follow us at Twitter: [@WordsVocabulary](https://twitter.com/WordsVocabulary)

 ## How to build project